 Create a structure to your day: During your degree, you developed a lifestyle as a student that became familiar.
 As you move to a new situation, you are finding out what you are interested in and exploring what activities you would like to do, so it may take a bit of time to work out how best to spend your time.
 It can be a bit unsettling.

 It is essential to create a structure for the day to manage your energy level and have a sense of purpose.
 For example, you may decide to write job applications or take a course online to learn new skills.
-Once you identify what you want to do, you can develop a plan and have some goals that will help to focus your mind and efforts.
+Once you identify what you want to do, you can develop a plan and set some goals that will help focus your mind and efforts.

-Identify what motivates you: Although you may not know yet what you would like to do or are unsure about what type of work you would like to apply for, keep in mind that as you work on your applications, go to interviews, spend time learning new skills so that when opportunities appear you are prepared.
+Identify what motivates you: Although you may not know yet what you would like to do or are unsure about what type of work you would like to apply for, keep in mind that as you work on your applications, go to interviews, and spend time learning new skills so that when opportunities appear, you are prepared.

 It is helpful to reflect and make notes of things that you care about.
 For example, what things matter most to you?
-What kind of things inspire you, that you know you can put the effort in for the long term?
+What kind of things inspire you that you know you can put the effort in for the long term?

-The workplace is changing, and we need to be willing and interested in life long learning to be prepared to deal with changes.
+The workplace is changing, and we need to be willing and interested in lifelong learning to be prepared to deal with changes.

 Learn from setbacks: The job application process can be challenging, particularly when receiving rejection letters or no responses.
-It is understandable to feel disappointed, frustrated or concerned about the chances of having a positive response soon.
+It is understandable to feel disappointed, frustrated or concerned about the chances of receiving a positive response soon.

 Many factors are influencing the job application process.
 Maintain your focus on what you are learning and what you can do next to make progress.

 Look after yourself: Acknowledging that we are humans and need time to recover energy and create mental space to think.
 Take time away from screens and spend time reflecting on what matters to you.
-Self-care is essential for our wellbeing, so maintain healthy habits to restore your energy as it is vital to be well, be creative and problem-solve effectively.
+Self-care is essential for our wellbeing, so maintain healthy habits to restore your energy, as it is vital to be well, be creative and problem-solve effectively.

 Become your best friend.
 Learning to support your effort can make a significant difference to your motivation and health.
 It reduces stress, and it helps to manage worry thoughts.